sourcemod-plugins/l4d2-player-stats/README.md

   ![Ranks of all players in-game](ranks_ingame.png)

-- A point system is also implemented and can be further customized by modifying the point multipliers from the plugin configuration file (`playerstats.cfg`)
+- A points and ranking system is also implemented and can be further customized by modifying the point multipliers from the plugin configuration file (`playerstats.cfg`)

 ### Installation